Jones Act Lawyer in Florida

 • No Upfront Fees: We work on a contingency fee basis, meaning you pay nothing unless we win your case.

 • Comprehensive Case Support: We’ll help collect crucial evidence, investigate liability, and fight for the compensation you deserve.
+Our personalized and confidential approach ensures that every client receives the dedicated attention their case deserves, with statewide representation across Florida and local counsel familiar with federal maritime courts.

-Contact Our Florida Jones Act Lawyers Today
+Contact Our Florida Jones Act Lawyers Near You Today

 If you’ve been injured while working aboard a vessel or oil rig, don’t wait to get the legal help you need.
 Contact Abrahamson & Uiterwyk today for a free consultation with a Jones Act lawyer in Florida.
 We will evaluate your case and help you understand your rights under the Jones Act.